-Audit Fees - The aggregate audit fees paid to KPMG LLP related to the audit of the annual consolidated financial statements, the review of the interim financial statements, securities work in connection with the 2020 note offering and a residual asset audit in Austria were \$4,537,522 in 2020 and \$3,826,411 in 2019.
+Audit Fees - The aggregate audit fees paid to KPMG LLP related to the audit of the annual consolidated financial statements, the review of the consolidated interim financial statements and an interim review of financial statements in Denmark.

-Audit-Related Fees -The aggregate fees billed for assurance and related services by KPMG LLP that are reasonably related to the performance of the audit or review of the financial statements, and that are not reported under "Audit Fees" above were \$24,375 in 2020 and \$76,110 in 2019.
-These fees related to the audit of the Company's pension plans and financial statement translation services.
+Audit-Related Fees - The aggregate fees billed for assurance and related services by KPMG LLP that are reasonably related to the performance of the audit or review of the financial statements, and that are not reported under "Audit Fees" above.
+These fees related to the audit of the Company's corporate defined benefit pension plan.

-Tax Fees - The aggregate fees billed for professional services rendered by the auditor for tax compliance, tax advice and tax planning were \$1,329,700 in 2020 and \$1,981,570 in 2019 for the Company's Canadian and international operations.
+Tax Fees - The aggregate fees billed for professional services rendered by the auditor for tax compliance, tax advice and tax planning for its Canadian and international operations.

-All Other Fees - KPMG provided services that met the definition of other in 2020 totaling \$204,764 and \$71,750 in 2019 for professional services in connection with the valuation of certain subsidiaries for tax restructuring.
+All Other Fees - KPMG provided services that met the definition of other in 2021.
+These professional services were in connection with compilation, attestation and translation services.